No excuse needed: Every registered voter in New York can vote by mail

-Voting by mail is a safe, easy, and secure option for those who need it!
+Voting early by mail is a safe, easy, and secure option.

 How to Vote by Mail